Sports Card Market Trends in 2022

 - June 2022, Hasbro teamed up with the NBA and NBPA (National Basketball Players Association) to launch a sports collectibles brand.

 - July 2022, Reddit Launches Collectible Avatar NFT Marketplace

-- July 2022, Upper Deck announced that it has signed elite skateboarding and surfing superstar Sky Brown to a multi-year memorabilia deal.
+- In July 2022, Upper Deck announced that it had signed elite skateboarding and surfing superstar Sky Brown to a multi-year memorabilia deal.

 - July 2022, NextName is now offering fans the opportunity to purchase the “name, image, likeness” (NIL) of a team and individual player through the sale of their digital collectibles, also known as non-fungible tokens (NFTs).

 - Moderate to High long-term growth with up and downs similar to the SP 500